Unconditional well-posedness for some nonlinear periodic one-dimensional dispersive equations: Acknowlegdements

 \section{Acknowlegdements}

-The second author was supported by JSPS KAKENHI Grant Number JP20J12750 and JSPS Overseas Challenge Program for Young Researchers.
+The second author was supported by JSPS KAKENHI Grant Number JP20J12750, JSPS Overseas Challenge Program for Young Researchers and Iizuka Takeshi Scholarship Foundation.
 This work was conducted during a visit of the second author at Institut Denis Poisson (IDP) of Universit\'e de Tours in France.
 The second author is deeply grateful to IDP for its kind hospitality.
+The authors are grateful to the anonymous referees for valuable remarks and suggestions that improved this manuscript.